Photo of the church

 Children's Liturgy

-Our Children's Liturgy takes place each Sunday in the Crypt during the 10.30 am Mass and all children are welcome.
 This has now been split into two groups: the pre-school group and the pre-first communion group.
 The children leave Church after the entrance hymn and return during the offertory.
-For further information please contact Melissa Dove.
+For further information please contact Melissa Dove via the Church Office.

-Children and Vulnerable Adults Protection
+Children and Vulnerable Adults Protection (Safeguarding)

 Choir